By Celestine Duncan, Editor

 Successful management of purple loosestrife requires integrating various control methods.
 Pulling and digging can be effective on individual plants that are not well established.
 Selective herbicides alone and in combination with biological control agents can effectively contain and control estab-lished infestations.

-Field studies conducted on purple loosestrife show that Vastlan® specialty herbicide at 1 to 1.5 percent solution (4 to 6 quarts of Vastlan per acre) will provide good control of loosestrife for up to one year following application (Table 1).
+Field studies conducted on purple loosestrife show that Vastlan® herbicide at 1 to 1.5 percent solution (4 to 6 quarts of Vastlan per acre) will provide good control of loosestrife for up to one year following application (Table 1).

 [ 1 ] Data averaged from two field trials for 64-80 DAA; and from one site 377 DAA.
 Total application volume ranged